crosbury0683/ELK-Server-Project/README.md

  http://40.70.228.182:5601/

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc.
+As a Bonus, I've provided the specific commands the user will need to run to download the playbook, update the files, etc.

 * ssh username@publicJumpBoxIP
 * sudo docker container ls -a